Vietnam.vn - Nền tảng quảng bá Việt Nam

 The China National Meteorological Center officially raised the warning level for Typhoon Wipha to orange at 6:00 p.m. yesterday (July 19).
 Not only maintaining the typhoon warning level, this morning (July 20), the agency also raised the heavy rain warning level to orange.

-In its latest forecast, the China Meteorological Administration said that Typhoon Wipha will move west at a speed of about 25 km/h and gradually increase in intensity.
-From the afternoon to the night of July 20, the storm will make landfall on the coast from Zhuhai to Zhanjiang in Guangdong Province with winds reaching level 13-14.
-The storm will then pass the western coast of Guangdong, move into the Gulf of Tonkin on July 21 and head northeast of Vietnam.
+In the latest forecast, the China Meteorological Administration said that Typhoon Wipha will move west at a speed of about 25 km/h and gradually increase in intensity.
+From the afternoon to the night of July 20, the storm will make landfall on the coast from Zhuhai to Zhanjiang in Guangdong province with winds reaching level 13-14.
+After that, the storm will pass the western coast of Guangdong, move into the Gulf of Tonkin on July 21 and head to the northeast of Vietnam.

 Due to the impact of the storm, many localities in the East and South of the country will have heavy to very heavy rain.
-Of which, extremely heavy rain (250-320 mm) will occur in the North of Hainan Island and the coastal areas of Southwest Guangdong.
+In particular, extremely heavy rain (250-320 mm) will occur in the North of Hainan Island and the coastal areas of Southwest Guangdong.

 Nhân viên ban quản lý một khu dân cư tại Hồng Kông sử dụng băng dính gia cố cửa ra vào và cửa sổ trước bão Wipha. Ảnh: Chinanews